-The Housing Element of a jurisdiction’s General Plan is a State-mandated plan for the existing and projected housing needs of all economic segments of the community.
-Updated every seven to eight years, the Housing Element must identify adequate sides for housing for all housing types (including emergency shelters, rental housing, and ownership housing) to meet the needs identified in the Regional Housing Needs Allocation (RHNA) for that community.
+The Housing Element of a jurisdiction’s General Plan is a State-mandated local plan for the existing and projected housing needs of all economic segments of the community.
+Updated every eight years, the Housing Element must identify adequate sides for housing for people of all income levels to meet the needs identified in the Regional Housing Needs Allocation (RHNA) for that community. cities must identify barriers to an adequate supply of safe, stable housing for all its residents and planned growth, and create concrete, actionable programs to mitigate or remove these barriers.

 Silicon Valley at Home urges local jurisdictions to draft and adopt Housing Elements that meet the following criteria: